 Additionally, Peru has a high rate of human trafficking and serves as the source, transit point, and destination of many people who have been trafficked for sex labor.
 To try to curtail the rising rates of human trafficking and exploitation, the Peruvian government outlawed pimping (proxenetismo) in 2008.
 Pimping is punishable by three to six years in prison while the pimping of a person under the age of 18 is punishable by five to 12 years in prison.

 Brothels and Other Zones of Operation

-Licensed brothels exist and operate legally in Peru, but they are subject to police inspections/raids and potential closures for breaking certain laws, including the use of foreign prostitutes who are in Peru illegally.
-Illegal brothels are common, especially in Peru’s major cities.
+The safest option for sex tourists of Peru is to go through a legally-operating venue such as a licensed brothel or hotel.
+However, these venues are also subject to police inspections, raids, and potential closures for breaking certain laws, including the use of foreign prostitutes illegally in Peru; illegal brothels are common, especially in Peru's major cities.

-Both male and female prostitutes use adverts -- placed in public spaces or posted in newspapers or online -- to promote their services.
-The advert might be for a stripper or masajista (masseur/masseuse), but the service may involve sex; the visual style of the card or advert normally makes this fairly clear.
+Both male and female prostitutes use advertisements—placed in public spaces or posted in newspapers or online—to promote their services.
+The advert might be for a stripper or masajista (masseur/masseuse), but the service may also involve sex; the visual style of the card or advertisement normally makes this fairly clear.

 Child Prostitution and Human Trafficking in Peru

 Child prostitution and human trafficking are the darkest and most tragic aspects of prostitution in Peru, and both are unfortunately all too common.